xceptioncode/Socket-Server-Client/Python/README.md

 -> You can also execute Command from client to server and from server to client.
+Most commands work now.

 -> Chat remotely